-Event Year Date DR- EM- FEMA PA Funding \$ Area Impact Description Local Impact Description Source Drought High Wind/ Tropical/ Wildfire/ Fire/ iphtning Inland Flood/ River/ Dam Winter/ Snow/ Extreme Heat/ Earthquake/ Landslide Public Health/ Solar Haz Mat/ Radiological Human Fechnological Warner Firewatch Wildfires Early 1930s & Early 1940s 1930 s early early r N/A, although other local Fire Departments may have lent assistance to these two blazes Warner Town Historians from the Hazard Mitigation Committee + Regional & Warner Hurricane of Sep 1938 1938 Sep 21 .
-Nc N/4 Hurricane made landfall as a 3 on the Saffir-Simpson Scale, killed about 682 people and damaged or destroyed over 57,000 homes.
-Most deadly New England hurricane.
-Central New Hampshire was inundated with water.
-This was also the worst hurricane to ever strike New England, resulting in 564 deaths and over 1,700 injuries (Northeast States Emergency Consortium).
-Downed trees caused extensive damage to homes, businesses and community infrastructure.
-President Roosevelt ordered emergency aid be sent to NH, including Merrimack County.
-Thirteen people died in New Hampshire. disasters to hit Warner was the Hurricane of 1938 (Warner 1974 Town History).
+Event Year Date DR- EM- FEMA PA Funding \$ Area Impact Description Local Impact Description Source Drought High Wind/ Tropical/ Downburst Wildfire/ Fire/ Lightning Inland Flood/ River/ Dam Winter/Snow/ Ice Extreme Heat/ Cold Earthquake/ Landslide Public Health/ Biological Solar Haz Mat/ Radiological Human Technological exactly what type of storm caused this effect.
+A total of nearly 8" of precipitation in March 1953.
+Warner Firewatch Wildfires Early 1930s & Early 1940s 1930 s early early N/A N/A, although other local Fire Departments may have lent assistance to these two blazes A fire on Kearsarge Mountain impacted Gage Hill and Black Mountain Warner Town Historians from the Hazard Mitigation Committee + Regional & Warner Hurricane of Sep 1938 1938 Sep 21 No N/A and over 1,700 injuries (Northeast States Emergency Consortium).
+One of the worst natural disasters to hit Warner was the Hurricane of 1938 (Warner 1974 Town History).
 The disaster impacted Warner with several days of torrential rain and subsequent heavy flooding.
-Roads were washed out and Hazard Mitigation Committee, Warner 1974 History, Warner Town Report 1939 + +
+Roads were washed out and bridges were carried away Culverts and bridges were damaged, and railroad service was interrupted.
+No deaths occurred in Warner.
+According to the Town Maintenance section of the Warner Town Report, the flood and hurricane account for the year 1938-1939 was \$1,660.24.
+It seems likely that a good portion of this money went to repair damage caused by the hurricane on September 21, 1938 Hazard Mitigation Committee, Warner 1974 History, Warner Town Report 1939 + +

-Event Year DR- EM- FEMA PA Funding \$ Area Impact Description Local Impact Description Source Drought High Wind/ Tropical/ Downhurst Wildfire/ Fire/ Lightning Inland Flood/ River/ Dam Winter/ Snow/ Ice Extreme Heat/ Cold Earthquake/ Landslide Public Health/ Biological Solar Haz Mat/ Radiological Human Technological Regional & Warner Flood of Mar 1936 1936 Mar 11-21 Nc N/A damage, and made 77,000 people homeless in New England.
+Event Year Date DR- EM- FEMA PA Funding \$ Area Impact Description Local Impact Description Source Drought High Wind/ Tropical/ Downhurst Wildfire/ Fire/ Lightning Inland Flood/ River/ Dam Winter/Snow/ Extreme Heat/ Cold Earthquake/ Landslide Public Health/ Biological Solar Haz Mat/ Radiological Human Technological Heavy flooding throughout Warner, bridges were damaged and roads were washed out.
+Regional & Warner Flood of Mar 1936 1936 Mar 11-21 Simultaneous high snowfall totals, heavy rains, and warm weather combined to hit all of New England.
+Floods killed 24 people, caused \$133,000,000 in damage, and made 77,000 people homeless in New England.
 The great flooding of 1936 resulted from heavy rains and rapid snow pack melt.
 Snow north of Concord contributed to the higher waters in the Winnipesaukee, Contoocook and Pemigewassett rivers that were largely responsible for the destruction in Concord and the surrounding area.
-NH issued boil water warnings to everyone. all along the river, the Ela Bridge went out, the Davisville Covered Bridge was taken out, other bridges were washed away, roads badly washed out, and railroad service was not available for weeks.
-The photos of the flood of Engineers Ice Jam Database, CNHRPC, USGS 1938 report, Warner Town Historians from Hazard Mitigation + + Warner Flood 1927 1927 Circa No N/A Likely the Central NH Region experienced localized flooding conditions.
+NH issued boil water warnings to everyone.
+The photos of the flood of Army Corps of Engineers Ice Jam Database, CNHRPC, USGS 1938 report, Warner Town Historians from Hazard Mitigation + + Warner Flood 1927 1927 Circa No N/A Likely the Central NH Region experienced localized flooding conditions.
 Heavy floods damaged the Ela Box Company.
-(See a related photo in Appendix E) Warner Town Historians from Hazard Mitigation Committee 2004 + Warner Lightning Strikes Circa 1900s 1900 It is likely the surrounding Central NH Region experienced lightning and thunderstorms.
-Road.
-Warner Town Historians from Hazard Mitigation Committee 2004 + + Warner Drought, then Flood Aug 1826 1826 Aug 28 No N/A Warner Town Historians from Hazard Mitigation Committee 2004 + +
+(See a related photo in Appendix E) Warner Town Historians from Hazard Mitigation Committee 2004 + Warner Lightning Strikes Circa 1900s 1900 Circa No N/A It is likely the surrounding Central NH Region experienced lightning and thunderstorms.
+Several homes were struck by lighting and burned on Collins District Road.
+Warner Town Historians from Hazard Mitigation Committee 2004 + +